Here you will find fun, interesting facts about the table-tennis world including the health

 - The government funds the professional leagues in Europe along with sponsors.
 The US and Rwanda are the only two countries in the world with no government support for sports.

-- Countries such as Germany and France have close to 1 million table-tennis players.
+- Countries such as Germany have close to 1 million table-tennis players.

-- Sweden is the only men’s country in the past 30 years to break the Chinese male dominance.
+- Sweden is the only men’s country in the past 30 years to break the Chinese male dominance and is arguably the best European team in the modern history of table-tennis.
 They won the World Championship Men’s Team title in 1989, 1991, 1993, and 2000.
 Sweden’s Jan-Ove Waldner won the World Championship Men’s Singles title in 1989 and 1997 and Olympic Men’s Singles Gold in 1992.
-Sweden’s Jorgen Persson won the World Championship Men’s Singles title in 1991.
+Waldner is the only European to win a gold medal in table-tennis at the Olympics.
+Sweden’s Jorgen Persson won the World Championship Men’s Singles title in 1991 and twice finished in 4th in table-tennis at the Olympics.
+In this year’s 2019 World Championships, Persson coached a Swedish player, Mattias Falck, to the Men’s Singles silver medal.
+Fremont TTA Owner Shashin Shodhan has been in the same training groups as Waldner and Persson and is pictured with them in the 1990s below.

 - The European Championships take place annually.
 Portugal became European Champion in 2014 for the first time by defeating defending champion Germany in the final.
 The European Championships also took place in Portugal for the first time in 2014.